-In addition to the Caribou Conservation Strategy both Al-Pac and NFPL are committed to following the OGRs and operating objectives that mitigate impacts on caribou populations and habitat, such as:
+In addition to the Caribou Conservation Strategy Al-Pac is committed to following the OGRs and operating objectives that mitigate impacts on caribou populations and habitat, such as:

 - Closing out planning units wherever possible during one operating season. - Using the early in /early out principle for planning operations. - Maintaining a short time lag between phases of operations. - Promptly reclaiming temporary roads. - Avoiding areas of terrestrial lichen growth. - Coordinating timing with other users to reduce continuous access throughout the winter.